Streamer272/ipctl/README.md

 ## Features
 - **Lightweight** - can easily run even on Raspberry Pi!
 - **Easy to set up** - `ipctl` can set up basic configuration and `systemctl` service itself, no editing needed
-- **Just works** - you don't have to worry about dynamic IP ever again!
+- **Painless** - you don't have to worry about dynamic IP ever again!

 ## Installation
 Check out [Releases](https://github.com/Streamer272/ipctl/releases) for latest versions.